csound-flossmanual/csound-floss/book/15-c-links.md

 Community
 ---------

-The [Csound commuity how page](http://csound.com) is the main place for news,  basic infos, links and more.
+The [Csound commuity home page](http://csound.com) is the main place for news,  basic infos, links and more.

 The [Csound Journal](http://csoundjournal.com/index.html)
 is a main source for different aspects of working with Csound.